 Auditory learners learn best by hearing.
 Their thoughts are full of sounds, or sounds bring back strong memories.
 To support this learning style tell lots of stories, change the tone of your voice to maintain interest.
 As your child moves into older grades they can record instructions, listen to audio books, join discussion groups, and use lots of verbal review.

 The auditory learner benefits most from the traditional form of teaching.

-Over the next few weeks we will start adding Project Based Learning materials to our website.
-Our goal is to encourage young children to follow and discover the ways they learn.
+Project Based Learning is being introduced into classrooms.
+Children are encouraged to follow and discover the ways they learn.
 What are they interested in finding out, and how do they want to explore the questions they have?

 Their style of learning will become apparent in their choice of activities to find the answer.
 The visual learners will want to create pictures and diagrams, lists, film themselves, use lots of colour.
 The kinesthetic learner will want to build and create models, act out, and discover by doing.
 The auditory learners will want to record their discoveries through voice.
 The joy of Project Based Learning is the ability to use visual, kinesthetic, and auditory learning in a combination of ways.

 It’s a very different way to approach learning, but it’s the direction a lot of schools are taking.
 If you’re already familiar with this approach you will be ahead of the game in supporting your child’s learning.